i8degrees/redstone-university/src/Part-I--Foundations/02_Boolean-Algebra/draft.md

 -   **Lab & Experiment:**

     ![XNOR Gate (Composite) in Minecraft](./images/XNOR-gate-composite_minecraft.png)
-    *Figure: XNOR gate in Minecraft, created by adding a NOT gate to one input of our composite XOR gate.
-This matches the XNOR truth table: the output is on when both inputs are the same.*
+    *Figure: An XNOR gate in Minecraft, constructed by adding a NOT gate to one input of a composite XOR gate.
+The output lamp lights up only when both input levers are set to the same state, visually confirming the XNOR truth table.*

     > **Verifying the Build: A Proof of Equivalence**
     >